Fuso Ecanter

 The Fuso Ecanter, also stylized as FUSO eCanter, is an electric truck in the class of light commercial vehicles produced by the Mitsubishi Fuso Truck and Bus Corporation.

 The Fuso Ecanter, a variant of the Fuso Canter, has a gross vehicle weight of 7.49 tonnes and a payload of 4.5 tons.

 The electric motor has a power of 115 kW.
 The light truck was first introduced in 2016 and the first units were delivered in 2017.
 Daimler initially produced 500 vehicles in 2017 and 2018 and planned to start mass production in 2019.

+The Fuso Ecanter will also be sold in North America under the RIZON brand starting in 2023.

 Presentation

 The light truck was presented at the IAA Commercial Vehicles 2016 in Hanover and represents the third development generation of the project Mitsubishi Fuso Canter 3S13 E-Cell.
 At that time, a permanent synchronous machine with an output of 185 kW/251 hp and a torque of 380 Newton meters was used.
 The power was transmitted via an input gear to the rear axle.

-On September 14, 2017 in New York, Daimler and Fuso celebrated the launch of the delivery of 3 copies of the fully developed eCanter from the small series production to the large parcel delivery service United Parcel Service, in which, among other things, in collaboration with the office of attorney general of the State of New York, Eric Schneiderman, the emission-free delivered vices to 8 government and other non-profit organizations, such as the New York Botanical Garden.
+On September 14, 2017 in New York, Daimler and Fuso celebrated the delivery of 3 units of the eCanter to UPS, as well as to four New York City non-profits, which included the Wildlife Conservation Society, New York Botanical Garden, Habitat for Humanity New York City and Big Reuse Brooklyn.